 Render design ideas in form of paste-ups or drawings.

-Select or design, and purchase furnishings, art works, and accessories.
+Select or design, and purchase furnishings, art work, and accessories.

 Subcontract fabrication, installation, and arrangement of carpeting, fixtures, accessories, draperies, paint and wall coverings, art work, furniture, and related items.